hafsahfreeaccount/Hangman/README.md

 - Clear navigation to read rules and instructions before gameplay begins.
 - Minimal steps to ensure a smooth and intuitive user experience.

+### Difficulty Level Selection
+Purpose: Allow users to pick a level with guessing words in increasing difficulty out of 3 levels.

+Fumctionality:
+- Back button to return to the homepage.
+- 3 difficulty levels connect to the gameplay functionality.
+- Fixed numbers of lives applied for each difficulty level.

 #### Letter Selection logic
 Purpose: Allows correct letter guesses to appear green and fill in the corresponding gaps in the word.